In food (and life), the simple things are always the best.

 Without the extremes, without the stress, without the deprivation or misery and certainly without the rigid rules.

-If I've learnt anything about health in the past 10 years, it's that we're each incredibly, wonderfully unique creatures and that food is our medicine - or poison.
+If I've learnt anything about health in the past 10 years, it's that we're each incredibly, wonderfully unique creatures.

 - ½ Jap pumpkin